Skills & Talent Projects

-Ensuring young people have the skills for the future is one the principal pillars of the Government’s recently announced Industrial Strategy.
-The Industrial Strategy requires a flow of high-quality graduates to power the economy.
-And, crucially, it points to the need to increase opportunity for all students.
+Ensuring young people have the skills for the future is one of the principal pillars of the Government’s Industrial Strategy, which requires a flow of high-quality graduates to power the economy.
+And, crucially, it points to the need to open pathways for all students.

-But fundamentally, universities and business need to work together to produce resilient people able to cope with change and confusion.
+Fundamentally, universities and business need to work together to produce resilient people able to cope with change and evolution.
 We have spent over a decade talking about work-ready graduates, now we need future-ready graduates.

 The world of work and ways we work are changing – there is need to take a profound look at how we educate, train, and develop future generations as they enter and progress through employment.
 As such NCUB is currently undertaking the first of many projects centred on this, with initial work focussing on a review of the current future of skills recommendations put out by government, universities, business, and sector bodies in the UK.